ten-protocol/ten-documentation/docs/4-write-ten-dapp/6-testnet.md

 # Testnet

-TEN Sepolia is our testnet that replicates the capabilities of the TEN Mainnet network.
-Linked to the Sepolia testnet, you can authenticate with the testnet TEN gateway, use the TEN faucet, and develop and deploy dApps for testing.
+TEN Sepolia is our testnet environment that mirrors the capabilities of the TEN Mainnet.
+In this environment, you can authenticate with the TEN testnet gateway, use the TEN faucet, and develop and deploy dApps for testing.

 ## TEN Gateway